A Contextual Combinatorial Semi-Bandit Approach to Network Bottleneck Identification: The Contextual Combinatorial Semi-bandit Framework

-The objective of the agent, in each time step $t$, is to find a super-arm $\mathcal{S}_t \in \mathcal{I}$ minimizing the maximum expected base arm loss, conditioned on the contextual information.
-This can be formalized as a regret minimization task, over the horizon $T$, where we define the expected cumulative regret as:
+The mentioned objective is computationally intractable, since a super-arm may contain many base arms.
+Therefore, we use an approximate objective \cite{aakerblom2022online}, altered to find a super-arm $\mathcal{S}_t \in \mathcal{I}$ minimizing the maximum expected base arm loss, given the contextual information.
+This can be formulated as a regret minimization task over the time horizon $T$, where we define the expected cumulative regret as follows:

 where $\mathcal{S}_t^* = \arg \min_{\mathcal{S} \in \mathcal{I}} \max_{a \in \mathcal{S}} \bm{c}_{t, a}^{\top} \cdot \bm{\theta}^*_a $.